Malta’s long maritime tradition and culture has led to the country becoming a well-established and reputable ship register.

 The Ports & Yachting Directorate has a regulatory role in monitoring the maritime activities within Malta's internal and territorial waters, as well as managing port facilities under Transport Malta's control, including yachting and mooring facilities.
 The Directorate ensures that port users and service providers comply with legislation and contractual obligations and promotes the efficient use of port and maritime facilities.
 It also ensures that Malta achieves the right balance in using our waters for leisure and commercial operations.

 - Variety of tax incentives available for ship and yacht registration in Malta;

 - VAT simplifications measures for the acquisition and registration of ships and yachts;

 - Substantial VAT reductions by means of lease structures;

-- VAT related measures on short-term chartering of yachts; and
+- VAT-related measures on short-term chartering of yachts; and

 - Competitive ship registration and tonnage tax fees.

-Other benefits from Malta
+Other benefits when choosing Malta